Alejogb1/job-board/blog-data/how-can-stochastic-gradient-descent-be-applied-to-custom-functions.md

 id: "how-can-stochastic-gradient-descent-be-applied-to-custom-functions"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I remember a particularly challenging project a few years back, developing a custom anomaly detection system for sensor data.
 We had this weird, non-standard loss function that wasn't playing nice with existing libraries, and that's where the deep dive into applying stochastic gradient descent (SGD) to custom functions really began.
 It's certainly more involved than just throwing data at a pre-built model, but absolutely achievable with a clear understanding of the underlying mechanisms.

 Essentially, the power of SGD lies in its ability to iteratively adjust model parameters (weights, biases, etc.) to minimize a given cost or loss function.
 The function itself, in most deep learning scenarios, quantifies the error of our model’s predictions compared to the actual ground truth.
 When you move outside the realm of standard loss functions available in frameworks like tensorflow or pytorch, you need to be very explicit with how that process unfolds.

 The core idea is this: we calculate the gradient (a fancy term for the direction of steepest increase) of our custom loss function with respect to the model’s parameters.
-We then take a step in the *opposite* direction of this gradient – because we want to minimize the loss, not maximize it.
+We then take a step in the _opposite_ direction of this gradient – because we want to minimize the loss, not maximize it.
 That’s the "descent" part.
-The "stochastic" part comes from the fact that we calculate this gradient not over the *entire* dataset at once, but using small, randomly chosen subsets of the data (batches).
+The "stochastic" part comes from the fact that we calculate this gradient not over the _entire_ dataset at once, but using small, randomly chosen subsets of the data (batches).
 This is much more efficient computationally, especially with large datasets.

-Now, how do you apply this to a *custom* function?
+Now, how do you apply this to a _custom_ function?
 There are two key areas that need careful attention: defining the custom loss function itself and then ensuring that you can compute its gradient efficiently, either through symbolic or numeric differentiation.
 The former is dependent entirely on your particular problem, but the latter is what I want to focus on for implementation and explanation.

 **Example 1: A simple custom MSE-like function**